eugene-static/chord-analyzer/README.md

 ```

-A chord name is necessary to build tab and image.
-To get name from analyzed chord,
-you can use 'BuildName' method.
+To get name from analyzed chord, you can use 'BuildName' method.

 ```
 name := names.Base.BuildName() // Dmaj7
 ```

-"WithName" method allows you to use "BuildTab" and "BuildChord" methods.
+Use 'BuildTab' method to get chord tab.
 You can use your own name, if you are not agree with analyzed name

 ```
+chord.Name = name
-chordWithName, err := chord.WithName(name)
+tab, err := chord.BuildTab()
-if err != nil {...}
-tab := chordWithName.BuildTab()
 fmt.Println(tab)
 ```
 **Result:**